Dallas Attorneys for Crush Injuries from a Truck Accident

 - Compartment syndrome

-With enough cellular damage, the release of the crushed extremity can result in something called reperfusion syndrome.
-In this case, the pressure has stopped blood supply to the area.
+With enough cellular damage, releasing the crushed extremity can result in reperfusion syndrome.
+In this case, the pressure has stopped the blood supply to the area.
 When this is released, internal bleeding and metabolic abnormalities may be triggered.
-In addition, the damaged muscle cells produce toxins that are also released into the circulatory system.
+In addition, the damaged muscle cells produce toxins released into the circulatory system.
 These can cause kidney failure if left untreated.

 At the time of the accident or in the initial hours, clinical signs and symptoms of crush injury and crush syndrome can include: